withanage/OMP_KNV_Plugin/README.md

 # Metadata-Export Tool

-The Metadata-Export Tool reads metadata entered into the Open Monograph Press (OMP) and converts it into two XML formats: ONIX (for different book types and different onix versions) and a local scheme defined by the print-on-demand service of KNV.
+The print-on-demand service of KNV (Koch, Neff & Volckmar GmbH) requires for each monograph four files:
+* 1 PDF file containing the cover page
+* 1 PDF file containing the content of the monograph
+* 1 XML file in the ONIX data format containing metadata
+* 1 XML file in a local scheme, defined by KNV, containing metadata

+Adminisation and maintenance of metadata can be realised by the use of the Open Monograph Press (OMP).
+Since OMP is not able to export ONIX- and KNV-XML files, it is necessary to create a tool which can provide those files.
+The Metadata-Export Tool reads metadata entered into OMP and converts it into the two XML formats required by KNV.
+Due to the fact that

 ## Requirements